 Today we celebrate the Evangelist Mark who wrote the earliest of our four gospels.
 An early church writer (Papias) describes Mark as assistant to St. Peter in Rome and his help probably included translating Peter's Aramaic sermons so that the Roman Christians could understand him.
 According to Papias, after Peter's death, at the request of the Christians in Rome Mark wrote what he knew of Peter's memories of Jesus.
 His Gospel reflects the plain, blunt speaking style of the Galilean fisherman and captures their sense of awe and wonder at the healing power of Christ.
 Today's Responsorial Psalm (89) and refrain ("Forever I will sing the goodness of the Lord") are ideal for celebrating this evangelist, who so announced the goodness of Jesus.
 Mark's gift to the Church was to describe the works and miracles of Jesus, the humble Son of Man, who came not to be served but to serve and to give his life as ransom for all.
 Our response to Mark is not only to listen to his message and meditate on it, but also to live its ideal of humble service in our life and practice.
 In this way we ourselves become evangelists.

-Mark's principal mentor in Rome was St Peter, whom he had known years before, back in Jerusalem.
+It seems that Mark's mentor in Rome was St Peter, whom he had known years before, back in Jerusalem.
 He acted as Peter's companion and interpreter, into Greek and/or Latin, both of which were spoken in Rome at that time.
-This can explain why incidents involving Peter are described with such detail by Mark, who also includes the rebuff Peter received when Jesus said to him, "Get behind me, you satan; you are a stumbling-block to me."
-This echoes Peter's humble acceptance of his own weakness and is a far cry from the ringing endorsement of his authority in Matthew's famous phrase, "You are Peter and on this rock I will build my Church!"
+This would explain why incidents involving Peter are described with such detail by Mark, and that he also includes the sharp rebuff Peter received from Jesus when he told him, "Get behind me, you satan; you are a stumbling-block to me."
+(Mk 8:33 ).
+This echoes Peter's humble acceptance of his own weakness and is a far cry from the ringing endorsement of his authority contained in Matthew's famous phrase, "You are Peter and on this rock I will build my Church!"
+(Mt 16:18)

 Nothing is known for certain about Mark's later life.
 He is said to have died a martyr's death in Alexandria in Egypt, and during the Crusades his relics were transferred from Alexandria to Venice and given a worthy tomb in the form of St. Mark's Cathedral.
 Whatever about his life after Rome, Mark's Gospel, the shortest of the four, is a Roman Gospel, written in Rome and addressed to Gentile, Western Christians.
 Echoing Peter's words he offers numerous instances of where the disciples failed Jesus because they lacked faith plus some memorable examples of outsiders who immediately believed in him (e.g. the leper who begged for a cure 1:40; the Syro-Phoenician woman 7:29; the father of the epileptic boy 9:23; blind Bartimaeus 10:52; the centurion who witnessed Jesus' death 15:39).
 One can regard Mark as our main source for actual, eyewitness stories about Jesus's healings, since his Gospel recounts mainly Peter's memories, and the other three Gospels are largely a broadening of the Lord's story, all using Mark as their starting-point.